-Our DRINX project is in early stage of development and we believe the beta version will be ready in the fiscal year 2022.
+Our DRINX project is in early stage of development, and we believe the beta version will be ready in the fiscal year 2023.
+The Drinx project anticipated launch date has been postponed to facilitate the development of the Lollipop NFT platform.
 DRINX app allows anyone to purchase a virtual drink ticket anywhere and at any time for friends and colleagues.
 We anticipate the sources of revenue will come from advertising and sponsorships from alcohol companies promoting products on the app, user fee of \$0.99 to send each drink and discounts provided by the bars and restaurants for purchases made by the app.

-Results of Operations for Three Months Ended September 30, 2021 and September 30, 2020
+Results of Operations for Three Months Ended December 31, 2021 and December 31, 2020